akyriako/otc-docs/doc/source/caf/ready/network-planning.rst

 -  Application system distribution and data flow between services.

-Network Multi-Account Design
+Cloud Network Account Design
 ''''''''''''''''''''''''''''

 Plan cloud accounts based on the network plan.
 There are three scenarios to consider:

--  One account and one VPC: Account management and O&M are easy as there is a small team but security is low.
+-  **One account and one VPC**: Account management and O&M are easy as there is a small team but security is low.

--  One account, multiple VPCs: Account management is easy and there is better security.
+-  **One account, multiple VPCs**: Account management is easy and there is better security.
 The VPCs are designed for different functions and have different access control rules.

--  Multiple accounts or primary account and subaccounts, multiple VPCs:
+-  **Multiple accounts or primary account and sub-accounts, multiple VPCs**:
    Account management is more challenging as there is a large team with multiple branches and complex services, and meeting security requirements can be challenging too.
 If multiple VPCs are deployed in